 Dogs bark.
 There’s no denying the fact that barking is a natural reaction for most canines.
 But sometimes, dog barking can become a problem and an annoyance.
-Oftentimes, owners respond to barking in ways that fail to address long-term behavior.
+Oftentimes, owners try to stop a dog from barking in ways that fail to address long-term behavior.
 Examples include yelling, rewarding bad habits, or inconsistently disciplining.

 Sometimes, the most straightforward solutions work.
 For dogs who have established barking as a leisure-time activity, though, a simple solution does not always work.
 Luckily, there are several recommendations trainers and dog behaviorists offer for dealing with your dog’s barking.